-The penalty for violating the no-texting while driving law is a fine of $100 for first time offenders and more for the second, third or other offenses.
+The penalty for violating texting laws has a minimum fine of $100 for first-time offenders and more for second, third, or other offenses.
 However, based on the facts and circumstances of the situation, the Jackson Mississippi driver may face far more serious consequences than a simple fine.

 Seek the Advice of a Jackson Mississippi Attorney